ssaring/sportstracker/sportstracker/docs/README.txt

 The installers will create a menu entry for easy SportsTracker startup.

-If you are not using an installer, you need to download the ZIP file with the application source code and build the binaries by using Maven.
+If you are not using an installer, you need to download the ZIP file with the application source code and build the application locally.
 The build process and the application execution is documented in the chapter 'Developer Requirements' below.

 The default directory for the application data is '$HOME/.sportstracker', e.g. '/home/foo/.sportstracker' for the Linux user foo.
 You can also specify